-Amounts will sometimes be joint-e.g. retirement pension for man and wife- or will be for several members of the household-e.g. sickness benefit for man and wife and children.
+Amounts will sometimes be joint-e.g. retirement pension for man and wife-or will be for several members of the household-e.g. sickness benefit for man and wife and children.
 In these instances the amount should be entered (if necessary, after the interview) in one column only, under that member of household receiving the payment.
-Wherever possible encourage informants (especially when elderly) to show CODE 01.
-Engils, Allysian book.
+Wherever possible encourage informants (especially when elderly) to show you the allowance or pension book.

-CODE 01.
-Engils, Allysian book.
 CODE 01 Family Allowances